rclone/rclone/docs/content/sftp.md

 a `/` it is relative to the home directory of the user.
 An empty path `remote:` refers to the user's home directory.

-Note that some SFTP servers will need the leading `/` - Synology is a good example of this.
+"Note that some SFTP servers will need the leading / - Synology is a good example of this. rsync.net, on the other hand, requires users to OMIT the leading /.

 Here is an example of making an SFTP configuration.
 First run